How to keep vision out of Death Valley

-Here's four symptoms you'll experience when vision gets stuck in death valley:
+Here are four symptoms you’ll experience when vision gets stuck in death valley:

-- No Vision Metrics: Vision must be measured.
-If you can't measure it, you can't grow it.
+Vision must be measured.
+If you can’t measure it, you can’t grow it.
 Vision must become more that a statement; it must become a movement.

 Keep your vision out of Death Valley…